Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \finding{While developers broadly reported that licensing tasks may not be common, the ones they engage with most are identifying their dependencies' licenses and understanding the license terms associated with development tools, as well as verifying that their software is in compliance with all relevant licenses and assigning a license to software.}

-Changing a software project's license can be difficult~\cite{wintersgill2024law}, particularly for open-source projects, but such changes do occur \cite{vendome2017license}.
+Changing a software project's license can be difficult~\cite{wintersgill2024law}, particularly for open-source projects, but such changes occur \cite{vendome2017license}.
 Few developers, however, reported having experience with changing the license of a software component, and no respondents reported performing this task ``all the time.''
 Similarly, most developers reported that they had no experience in acquiring or granting license exceptions, in which an exception to the terms of a component's license is granted to a particular licensee (for example, to grant additional permissions or remove restrictions that would otherwise be in place).
 License exceptions can be difficult to obtain from open source projects~\cite{wintersgill2024law} and may be a process with which developers are unfamiliar; indeed, this category received the most ``I don't know'' responses, as shown in \Cref{tab:idk}.

 Almost half of the respondents reported that they never spent time identifying key terms from licenses.
 This may suggest that developers spend little time analyzing the contents of software licenses, or that they feel they understand available software licenses and how they interact, so they do not need to spend further time reviewing them.

 \finding{Most developers reported never changing their software's license or obtaining/granting license exceptions.
 Almost half of developers never dedicate time to identify the key terms of software licenses.}